Cut Tari: Sex tape scandal

-Tari was the subject of gossip in 2010 when a pornographic video of her with Ariel was posted online.
+Tari was the subject of gossip in 2010 when a pornographic video of her with singer Ariel was posted online.
 The event was widely covered in newspapers in Indonesia and several foreign countries.
 She lost her job as infotainment host of the show Insert on Trans TV.
 At first she insisted it was not her in the video, but later said it was indeed her.
 She had not known of the existence of the video before it started to circulate.
 Her husband, Johannes Yusuf Subrata, initially remained firm and even proud of her courage, and said that he would not divorce her.
 They eventually did divorce, in 2014.

 After a hiatus of more than a year, Tari began co-hosting the talk show Friends with Indra Herlambang and Uli Herdinansyah, who had been fellow announcers on the show Insert.
 Tari returned to host the show Insert in 2013.